Lokesh2478/Car-Price-Prediction-Model/README.md

 The dataset used for training is not included in this repository.
 You can use any dataset with car features and prices, such as [Kaggle Car Price Datasets](https://www.kaggle.com/datasets).

----

-This version avoids the License and Contributing sections as requested.
-Let me know if you'd like further changes!